Modular Decomposition of Hierarchical Finite State Machines: Proofs

-\begin{proof}[Proof of Theorem~\ref{Kq theorem}] First, $Q(Z)$ is a module containing $q$ where it is not the start node, so this intersection is always non-empty.
-For any two modules $A$, $B$ containing $q$ as the start node of neither, by Lemma~\ref{start node in intersection} we know that $q$ is not the start node of $A\cap B$.
-Thus $K_q$ is a thin module by Lemma~\ref{intersections} and is not a singleton because $q$ is not its start node.
+\begin{thm}[Theorem~\ref{Kq theorem}] Let $q$ be a state in an FSM $Z$ that is not the start state.
+Define $\repr_Z(q)$ as the intersection of all thin modules $M$ which contain $q$ but where $q$ is not the start state.
+Then $\repr_Z(q)$ is a basis module, and for each basis module $H$ there exists a $q$ such that $\repr_Z(q)=H$. \end{thm} \begin{proof} We begin by proving the statement for an FSM $Z$, then we extend it to HFSMs.
+First, observe that for a given $q$, $Q(Z)$ is a module containing $q$ where it is not the start state, so this intersection is always non-empty.
+For any two modules $A$, $B$ containing $q$ as the start state of neither, by Lemma~\ref{start node in intersection} we know that $q$ is not the start state of $A\cap B$.
+Thus $\repr(q)$ is a thin module by Lemma~\ref{intersections} and is not a singleton because $q$ is not its start state.

-\emph{Claim: $K_q$ is indecomposable.}
+\emph{Claim: $\repr(q)$ is indecomposable.}